 No:

-Western Mining Corporation Limited a company incorporated in the State of Victoria and having its principal place of business in the State of Western Australia at 191 Great Eastern Highway, Belmont is hereby authorized pursuant to the Agreement ratified by the Western Mining Corporation Limited (Throssell Range) Agreement Act 1985 (hereinafter called “the Agreement”) and the Mining Act 1978 (except as otherwise provided in the Agreement), to explore in accordance with section 66 of the Mining Act 1978 but subject to the provisions of the Agreement and such of the provisions of the Mining Act 1978 (except as otherwise provided by the Agreement) as are applicable to exploration licences granted thereunder and also to the conditions stated in the Schedule of conditions hereunder the land the subject of this licence situated at in the Mineral Field for a term of 5 years which shall be deemed to have commenced from the “commencement date” as defined in the Agreement (subject to extension as provided in the Agreement) subject however to sooner determination of the term upon the cessation or determination of the Agreement.
+Western Mining Corporation Limited a company incorporated in the State of Victoria and having its principal place of business in the State of Western Australia at 191 Great Eastern Highway, Belmont is hereby authorised, pursuant to the Agreement ratified by the Western Mining Corporation Limited (Throssell Range) Agreement Act 1985 (hereinafter called “the Agreement”) and the Mining Act 1978 (except as otherwise provided in the Agreement), to explore in accordance with section 66 of the Mining Act 1978 but subject to the provisions of the Agreement and such of the provisions of the Mining Act 1978 (except as otherwise provided by the Agreement) as are applicable to exploration licences granted thereunder and also to the conditions stated in the Schedule of conditions hereunder the land the subject of this licence situated at in the Mineral Field for a term of 5 years which shall be deemed to have commenced from the “commencement date” as defined in the Agreement (subject to extension as provided in the Agreement) subject however to sooner determination of the term upon the cessation or determination of the Agreement.

 Schedule of Conditions.